MasonGYC/50.042CTF_Group5/README.md

     ...<br />
     Therefore only the first 64 lines are invloved.<br />

-I the embedding.txt got some right-aligned issuem but it really doesn't matter.
+The embedding.txt got some right-aligned issuem but it really doesn't matter.
 I have checked that the length of each line is the same(250), it just looks different.